rpede/MobileProgramming24/_working_with_data/jokes.md

 provider (just like DataSource).
-I suggest using a [MultiProvider](https://pub.dev/packages/provider#multiprovider) to cleanly provider both `DataSource` and settings.
+I suggest using a [MultiProvider](https://pub.dev/packages/provider#multiprovider) to cleanly provide both `DataSource` and settings.

 #### 2. Persistence (optional)